 The Bank has established a number of metrics related to IRRBB that are monitored and reported to ALCO on a monthly basis and to the senior management on a weekly basis.
 Actual performance is assessed against the pre-set limits of these metrics.
-These metrics are also included in the monthly risk management reports that are circulated to the Board Risk Committee and Board members.
-The format, content and frequency of such reports was determined after discussions with the Board and Risk Committee Respectively.
+These metrics are also included in the monthly risk management reports that are circulated to the Board Risk and Compliance Committee and Board members.